ThinkingBeyond/BeyondQuantum-2025/Disha Patel/README.md

 Implementation Details

 •	Libraries and Dependencies:
-        o	qiskit and qiskit-aer: Used for simulating the BB84 protocol with quantum circuits and the AerSimulator backend. o	liboqs-python: Provides the Kyber512 implementation for post-quantum key encapsulation. o	pycryptodome: Supplies AES-GCM encryption and HMAC-SHA256 for secure message handling. o	Additional dependencies include numpy, scipy, and others installed via pip and apt-get for building the environment.
+    • qiskit and qiskit-aer: Used for simulating the BB84 protocol with quantum circuits and the AerSimulator backend.
+    • liboqs-python: Provides the Kyber512 implementation for post-quantum key encapsulation.
+    • pycryptodome: Supplies AES-GCM encryption and HMAC-SHA256 for secure message handling.
+    • Additional dependencies include numpy, scipy, and others installed via pip and apt-get for building the environment.

 •	Code Structure:
         o	Installation: The notebook begins by installing required packages (qiskit, qiskit-aer, pycryptodome, liboqs-python) and their dependencies in a Colab environment.